satabol/pyQuadriFlow/readme.md

 ![image](https://github.com/satabol/QuadriFlow/assets/14288520/5f635fd2-e8e5-4264-8957-6f9f89938d55)

-If all good you get file with a name **ctypes_QuadriFlow.dll**
+If all good you get a file with a name **ctypes_QuadriFlow.dll**

-It is a first file.
+It is a first file for package.
 Now you have to build library file for Linux...

 ## Build for Linux